andrevidela/Research-report/Thesis/index.md

 Which could be executed in _constant space complexity_ effectively duplicating the results from deforestation, but in a more general setting since this approach does not make any assumption about the type of the data handled, only that operations are linear and mutations are constant in space.

-## Mapping primitive to data types and vice-versa (TODO: Spin this as a motivation for automatically deriving instances, not just Copy and Drop)
+## Mapping primitive to data types and vice-versa

 At the end of the introduction we saw how primitive types are a problem for linearity, because we have no way of constructing them with classical constructors.

+As a reminder, we were trying to implement the functions `copy : (1 _ : a) -> (a, a)` and `drop : (1 _ : a) -> ()` for primitive types such as `String` or `Int`.

+Those types are not defined using the `data` syntax used for other user-defined types.
+Rather, they are assumed to exist by the compiler and are built using custom functions which are different for each backend.
+If only `String` and `Int` were defined as plain data types, we could implement functions such as `copy` and `drop`.

-However, we could define `String` as a list of `Char`, and have `Char` be defined as an 8 bits vector.
-Using both those definitions our primitive types have now become plain data with regular constructors.
+It turns out this is possible, we can use a clever encoding that maps plain data types to primitive types and have the compiler “pretend” until the codegen phase where they are substituted by their primitive variants.
+Just like in _Haskell_, `String` could be represented as a `List` of `Char`. `Char` itself is a primitive type, but the key insight here is to see that itself can be represented as `Vect 8 Bool`.
+Using both those definitions our primitive types have now become plain data with regular constructors:

 ```haskell
 Bit : Type